With lockdown coming to an end later this year, it’s time to start prepping for your summer getaway.

 After waking up first thing in the morning in your campervan, thoughts most likely turn to breakfast.
 If you fancy a fry up there’s no better kitchen tool than this Lazy Man Frying Pan, which has five compartments for cooking each element of your breakfast.
 It makes washing up a doddle too!

 There’s nothing worse than plonking yourself down with a burger in hand only to find the grass is wet, so make sure you’ve packed a picnic blanket.
 You’ll find a huge range on the market with all sorts of price tags, but we quite like this middle-of-the-road blue and white John Lewis picnic blanket.

 No outdoor camping set-up is complete without a few tunes to set the tone, so it’s worth investing in a wireless Bluetooth speaker so you’ve got music wherever you go.
 This JBL Flip Portable Speaker has 10 hours of battery life and is waterproof.

 This one’s a bit of a luxury, but if you fancy snuggling up under the stars to watch a movie with your family, why not get a portable movie projector?!
 You might be thinking it’s an unnecessary expense, but this YG300 Projector is just £36.99 and is the perfect size for taking away.
 Just bear in mind you will need a blank space or screen to project onto, but we’re sure you can get imaginative with a duvet cover or towels if you don’t want to fork out for a proper screen!

-Another essential while you’re on the road with your pup is a non-spill dog bowl.
-Not only will it keep their water from spilling while you’re driving, but it also means you avoid accidents while you’re sat eating your dinner or relaxing in your campervan.
+Another essential, while you’re on the road with your pup, is a non-spill dog bowl.
+Not only will it keep their water from spilling while you’re driving, but it also means you avoid accidents while you’re sitting eating your dinner or relaxing in your campervan.

 If you like to be organised when you go away camping, packing cubes are a great way of storing your clothes and other items like towels so they don’t end up all over the place.